mscdw/Duke-Backend/System Diagram.md

 #### **1. Network & Connectivity**

-*  **On-Prem to Cloud Connection:**
+- **On-Prem to Cloud Connection**
-  *  Communication from the on-premise Collector (running in your AWS account) to your Avigilon servers is conducted securely over **HTTPS (port 443)**.
+  - Communication from the on-premise Collector (running in your AWS account) to your Avigilon servers is conducted securely over **HTTPS (port 443)**.
-  *  This traffic leverages your existing, approved network infrastructure (e.g., VPN, Direct Connect).
+  - This traffic leverages your existing, approved network infrastructure (e.g., VPN, Direct Connect).

-*  **Bandwidth Consumption:**
+- **Bandwidth Consumption**
-  *  The Collector polls for **image snapshots (~150KB per image) and metadata**, not full video streams, to minimize bandwidth usage on your network links.
+  - The Collector polls for **image snapshots (~150KB per image) and metadata**, not full video streams, to minimize bandwidth usage.
-  *  We will conduct a discovery process during the initial engagement to provide a precise bandwidth consumption estimate based on your specific configuration.
+  - A discovery process during the initial engagement will provide a precise bandwidth estimate based on your configuration.

-*  **Latency Sensitivity:**
+- **Latency Sensitivity**
-  *  The system is designed for **batch processing** and is not highly sensitive to network latency.
+  - The system is designed for **batch processing** and is not highly sensitive to network latency.
-  *  Should real-time or near-real-time processing become a requirement, we will review architectural options to meet those needs.
+  - If real-time or near-real-time processing becomes necessary, we will assess architectural options to meet those needs.

-*  **Firewall & Security Groups:**
+- **Firewall & Security Groups**
-  *  We will collaborate with your network and cloud teams to define the necessary firewall rules and AWS Security Group / Network ACL configurations within your environment.
+  - We will collaborate with your network and cloud teams to define the necessary firewall rules and AWS Security Group / Network ACL configurations within your environment.

 ---

 #### **2. Cloud Infrastructure & Scalability**

-*  **Compute Platform (EC2 vs. EKS):**
+- **Compute Platform (EC2 vs. EKS)**
-  *  Our software is flexible and can be deployed on either **EC2 virtual machines or as containers within an EKS cluster** inside your AWS environment, according to your operational standards.
+  - Our software is flexible and can be deployed on either **EC2 virtual machines** or as **containers within an EKS cluster** in your AWS environment, according to your operational standards.

-*  **Scalability:**
+- **Scalability**
-  *  **Phase 2 (Proof of Value):** The PoV architecture will support up to two sites using direct Collector-to-Hub communication.
-An external message queue is not included in the initial build.
+  - **Phase 2 (Proof of Value):** The PoV architecture will support up to two sites using direct Collector-to-Hub communication.
-  *  **Phase 2 Assessment:** A key activity during this phase will be to **assess and validate the technical requirements for scaling beyond two sites**.
-This will determine if an external message queue (e.g., AWS SQS) is necessary.
+  - **Phase 2 Assessment:** A key activity during this phase will be to **assess and validate the technical requirements for scaling beyond two sites**.
-  *  **Future Implementation (Post-PoV):** If the assessment confirms the need for a queue, its implementation will be scoped for a subsequent phase.
+  - **Future Implementation (Post-PoV):** If changes are required to support additional sites, that work will be scoped and planned as a subsequent phase.
 This is a known refactoring effort estimated at ~2 weeks.

-*  **Infrastructure as Code (IaC) & CI/CD:**
+- **Infrastructure as Code (IaC) & CI/CD**
-  *  The platform's deployment will integrate with your existing IaC (e.g., Terraform, CloudFormation) and CI/CD pipelines.
-We provide the application **source code**, and your teams will manage the build and deployment process, ensuring it meets all internal standards.
+  - The platform's deployment will integrate with your existing IaC (e.g., Terraform, CloudFormation) and CI/CD pipelines.
+  - We provide the application **source code**, and your teams will manage the build and deployment process, ensuring it meets all internal standards.

 ---

 #### **3. Security & Compliance**

-*  **Data Encryption & Code Scanning:**
+- **Data Encryption & Code Scanning**
-  *  All data is **encrypted in transit (using TLS) and at rest** using the native AWS encryption services you have configured for S3, DocumentDB, etc.
+  - All data is **encrypted in transit (using TLS) and at rest** using the native AWS encryption services you have configured for S3, DocumentDB, etc.
-  *  Since you will have the **full source code**, you can integrate it directly into your standard Static Analysis Security Testing (SAST) and vulnerability scanning pipelines before any deployment.
+  - Since you will have the **full source code**, you can integrate it directly into your standard Static Analysis Security Testing (SAST) and vulnerability scanning pipelines before any deployment.

-*  **Identity & Access Management:**
+- **Identity & Access Management**
-  *  We will provide guidance for defining granular **IAM policies that adhere to the Principle of Least Privilege**.
-Your security team will implement and manage these policies within your AWS account.
+  - We will provide guidance for defining granular **IAM policies that adhere to the Principle of Least Privilege**.
+  - Your security team will implement and manage these policies within your AWS account.
-  *  During Phase 2, we will integrate with your team's chosen secrets management solution, either **AWS Secrets Manager** or **HashiCorp Vault**, to manage all application credentials according to your corporate standard.
+  - During Phase 2, we will integrate with your team's chosen secrets management solution—either **AWS Secrets Manager** or **HashiCorp Vault**—to manage all application credentials according to your corporate standard.

-*  **PII & Data Governance:**
+- **PII & Data Governance**
-  *  Because the platform runs **entirely within your AWS account**, you retain 100% ownership and control of your data at all times.
-The system operates under your organization's established data governance and PII policies.
+  - Because the platform runs **entirely within your AWS account**, you retain 100% ownership and control of your data at all times.
+  - The system operates under your organization's established data governance and PII policies.

 ---

 #### **4. Database & Data Management**

-*  **Database Choice:**
+- **Database Choice**
-  *  A MongoDB-compatible database (DocumentDB) is recommended for its flexibility in handling the semi-structured nature of event and report data.
-The final choice of database service is up to you.
+  - A MongoDB-compatible database (e.g., DocumentDB) is recommended for its flexibility in handling the semi-structured nature of event and report data.
+  - The final choice of database service is up to you.

-*  **Backup and Recovery Strategy:**
+- **Backup and Recovery Strategy**
-  *  Your teams will manage the backup and recovery procedures according to your corporate standards.
+  - Your teams will manage the backup and recovery procedures according to your corporate standards.
-  *  **Stateful Data:** The primary backup targets are the S3 bucket (images) and the DocumentDB database (metadata, reports).
+  - **Stateful Data:** The primary backup targets are the S3 bucket (images) and the DocumentDB database (metadata, reports).
-  *  **Rekognition Collection:** The Rekognition Face Collection is treated as ephemeral.
+  - **Rekognition Collection:** The Rekognition Face Collection is treated as ephemeral.
 Resilience is achieved by assigning a stable, unique ID to each identity within your database.
-If the collection must be rebuilt, the face images from S3 are simply re-indexed.
+  - If the collection must be rebuilt, the face images from S3 are simply re-indexed.

 ---

 #### **5. Operations & Maintenance**

-*  **Deployment & Patching:**
+- **Deployment & Patching**
-  *  Your IT Operations team will manage the full operational lifecycle of the platform.
-We will provide guidance and support to align our software with your established processes for deployment, health monitoring, and system patching.
+  - Your IT Operations team will manage the full operational lifecycle of the platform.
+  - We will provide guidance and support to align our software with your established processes for deployment, health monitoring, and system patching.

-*  **Monitoring & Logging:**
+- **Monitoring & Logging**
-  *  Our software will be configured to produce logs to standard out that can be ingested by your enterprise logging and monitoring tools (e.g., Splunk, AWS CloudWatch Logs), which your teams will manage.
+  - Our software will be configured to produce **structured logs (e.g., JSON)** that can be ingested by your enterprise logging and monitoring tools (e.g., Splunk, AWS CloudWatch Logs), which your teams will manage.